fcapelli/monoski/README.md

 will replace Hello by world after the first transition.

 If you cannot express what you need in pure CSS, then maybe you need to modify the `generate_fragment()` function in `monoski.js` that is the one that generates every version of a given slide!
 It is a very short and hopefuly readable function, so do not hesistate to modify it!

+### PDF export and printing

+PDF export is done via printing to a file.
+Since each slide and its fragments appear in successive blocks, one can "simply" print each such block on a new page using CSS defined page break.
+This is defined in `print.css`.
+I am using predefined 16:9 paper size that I think looks good but you can easily change that.

+An idea illustrating what is possible: change body to be a 3x2 grid and make slides smaller to get a printable handout of the presentation!

 ### General layout